Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 • The Lighthouse Cottage at McGulpin Point — sleeps up to 4, about a mile down the road at the county’s McGulpin Point Lighthouse

-💡 PRO TIP: The on-site houses book months ahead for summer weekends and meteor-shower dates — if you want to fall asleep under the darkest sky in the Lower Peninsula, reserve through Emmet County Parks & Recreation as early as you can.
+💡 PRO TIP: The on-site houses book months ahead for summer weekends and meteor-shower dates.
+If you want to fall asleep under the darkest sky in the Lower Peninsula, reserve through Emmet County Parks and Recreation as early as you can.

 Why Protecting the Dark Sky Matters